LADY VIOLET BRIDGERTON

 Then there is the unequal position of men and women.

-As head of the Family, Anthony is also the legal head of his mother.
+As head of the Family, Anthony is now managing the Family Estates, while his mother is financially subordinate.

-And as a strong willed woman, Violet finds it hard to accept, that her own
+And as a strong willed woman, Violet finds that hard to accept.

 Then, as an eldest son, Anthony bears all the responsibility for the family.